Hamna Aslam, Innopolis University - about women in IT, harassment and radical feminism

 I do not often read the news, but when I come acrossthe information related to the harassment truly surprises me.
 And no one talked about this before, did not discuss it publicly.
 Why?
 Women usually do not talk about this in the media because they are afraid of social stigma and stigma.

-In eastern countries, women are constantly ashamed.
-Because if they tell publicly that they have become victims of harassment, society will start blaming them themselves.
+In Eastern countries, women constantly experience shame.
+Because if they talk publicly about being victims of harassment, society will begin to blame them.

 - In Russia, the feminist agenda for the last yearbecame one of the most popular in the Internet space and political discussions.
 Sometimes taking radical forms, as was the case with Reebok ads.
 And is there in the humiliation of a man the very equality for which women are fighting?